Genivia/ugrep/README.md

 ### Matching multiple lines of text

+    -o, --only-matching\n\
+            Prints only the matching part of lines.
+When multiple lines match, the line numbers with option -n are displayed using `|' as the field separator for each additional line matched by the pattern.
+            This option cannot be combined with options -A, -B, -C, -v, and -y.

 Multiple lines may be matched by patterns that match newline `\n` characters, unless one or more context options `-A`, `-B`, `-C`, `-y` is used, or `-v` that apply to lines.
 Use option `-o` to output the match only, not the full